What does omega 3 do?

-People living in countries with the highest intakes of fish oil have the lowest rates of unhappiness and depression.
+Some studies have shown people living in countries with the highest intakes of fish oil have the lowest rates of unhappiness and depression.
 The results from 21 studies, involving over 255,000 people, found that those who ate the most fish and obtained the most DHA and EPA were 22% less likely to develop depression than those who ate the least.
-The most effective intake was 1.8g of omega3 per day.
-2
+The most effective intake was 1.8g of omega 3 per day.2

-How long does omega 3 take to work for depression?
+How long does omega 3 take to work for mood?

 Omega 3 for heart health